 It’s important to note that each school’s international admission requirements vary depending on where you’re applying from.
 If you aren’t sure about your target school’s international admissions requirements, check their website or speak to an admissions counselor.

 Aside from additional documentation, there are other factors to consider.
-Here we’ll go over some special considerations for international medical students.
+Here, we’ll discuss some special considerations for international medical students.

 As previously stated, less than a third of U.S. medical schools accept international students.
 While there are still many schools to choose from, you may have fewer options than you would in your home country.